Earle Nelson: Early offenses; institutionalization

-Nelson began his criminal career at a young age, and was sentenced to two years in San Quentin State Prison in 1915 after breaking into a cabin in rural Plumas County which he believed had been abandoned.
+Nelson began his criminal activities at a young age, and was sentenced to two years in San Quentin State Prison in 1915 after breaking into a cabin in rural Plumas County, which he believed had been abandoned.
 He was paroled for this offense on September 6, 1916, but was arrested again in Stockton on March 9, 1917, for petty larceny.
-Nelson spent another six months incarcerated before being discharged, after which he was arrested in Los Angeles for burglary charges.
+Nelson spent another six months incarcerated before being discharged, after which he was arrested in Los Angeles on burglary charges.
 After spending approximately five months in Los Angeles County Jail, Nelson escaped.

 Sometime in late-1917, Nelson enlisted in the U.S. military, but deserted after six weeks.
 He repeated this pattern on several occasions, enlisting in different military branches under different names before deserting.
 In 1918, Nelson was committed to the Napa State Mental Hospital after behaving oddly and erratically during one of his brief stints in the United States Navy.
 A Navy psychologist noted that Nelson was "living in a constitutional psychotic state."

 Upon his arrival at Napa State Mental Hospital, a psychologist who observed Nelson on May 21, 1918, noted that he did not appear "violent, homicidal, or destructive."
 William Pritchard, a psychiatrist who conducted a preliminary interview with him, noted that Nelson spoke of hallucinations and other paranoid delusions: "He has seen faces, heard music, and at times believed people were poisoning him.
 Voices sometimes whisper to him to kill himself.
 Says that if he were kept in jail, he would get something sharp and cut the veins in his wrists."
 Pritchard also indicated that Nelson had experienced occipital headaches, fainted several times, and felt dizzy during their interactions.